Window Cill or Window Sill? What’s the Difference (And Which Is Correct in Ireland?)

 Both spellings are correct.

-"Cill" and "sill" refer to the exact same thing – the horizontal ledge at the bottom of a window opening.
-There is no difference in meaning, construction, or function between them.
+“Cill” and “sill” refer to the exact same part of a window — the horizontal ledge at the bottom of a window opening.

 Where Each Spelling Comes From

-"Sill" – The Older English Spelling
+“Sill” – The Traditional English Spelling

 • United States